POLICY & COOKIES

 Where you have submitted your data via our website or other marketing channels, we shall keep your personal information on our database, subject to an individual’s right to unsubscribe or be forgotten at any time.
 Please see the Your Rights section below.

 You may choose to restrict the collection or use of your personal information in the following ways:

 We will not sell, distribute or lease your personal information to third parties unless we have your permission or are required by law to do so.
 We may use your personal information to send you promotional information about third parties which we think you may find interesting if you tell us that you wish this to happen.

-You may request details of personal information which we hold about you under the Data Protection Act 1998.
+You may request details of personal information which we hold about you under the Data Protection Act 2018.
 A small fee will be payable.
-If you would like a copy of the information held on you please write to: John Seward, Data Controller, Tudor Griffiths Group, Wood Lane, Ellesmere, Shropshire SY12 0HY.
+If you would like a copy of the information held on you please write to: John Seaward, Tudor Griffiths Group, Wood Lane, Ellesmere, Shropshire SY12 0HY.

 If you believe that any information we are holding on you is incorrect or incomplete, please write to or email us as soon as possible, at the above address.
 We will promptly correct any information found to be incorrect.